digitoimistodude/jolliest-vagrant/README.md

 Also, you may want to disable `nfs` and `mount_options` in your `Vagrantfile`.
 That helped me two times.

+You can also try with precise32 box and with 1 CPU.

 ### Other issues

 In any issue, error or trouble, please open an issue to [issue tracker](https://github.com/ronilaukkarinen/jolliest-vagrant/issues).